jcellak/cms-build-comparison/README.md

 # CMS Build and Profiling
-Compare and contrast CMS platforms Drupal and Wordpress side-by-side.
+Compare and contrast modern CMS platforms side-by-side.

 The intent is to install roughly similar setups on both platforms (plugins, libraries, assets) and run them through rigorous testing suites and profiling software.